Pyenb/Lenovo_NAS_reflash_guide/README.md

 ## Contributing

-Pull requests are welcome.
 I welcome any contributions to this repository.
 If you have any questions, feel free to open an issue.